Educational Requirements

 Entrance Exams:

-- NDA Exam: For candidates who wish to join the Air Force after their 10+2, clearing the National Defence Academy (NDA) exam is crucial.
+- NDA Exam: For those who aim to join the Air Force directly after 10+2, the National Defence Academy (NDA) exam is the primary route.
+Successful candidates undergo training at the NDA followed by specialized training at Air Force training establishments.

-- CDSE: Graduates can apply through the Combined Defence Services Examination (CDSE).
+- CDSE: Graduates can apply through the Combined Defence Services Examination (CDSE) conducted by UPSC.
+Successful candidates join the Air Force Academy for pre-commissioning training.

-- AFCAT: The Air Force Common Admission Test (AFCAT) is another entry point for graduates, particularly for technical and flying branches.
+- AFCAT: The Air Force Common Admission Test (AFCAT) is another entry point for graduates.
+It is conducted by the IAF to select officers for various branches.

 -